 11. Use tab completion instead of typing it all

 The Ubuntu terminal is pre-configured with tab completion.
-This means that if you start writing something in the terminal and then hit tab, it tries to automatically complete it or provide options if there are more than one possible matches.
+This means that if you start writing something in the terminal and then hit tab, it tries to automatically complete it or provide options if there is more than one possible match.

-It works for both commands as well arguments and filenames.
+It works for both commands as well as arguments and filenames.

-This saves a great ton of time because you don’t have to write everything completely.
+This saves a great time because you don’t have to write everything completely.

 12. Ctrl+C and Ctrl+V is not for copy pasting in terminal

 Ctrl+C, Ctrl+V might be the ‘universal’ keyboard shortcuts for copy paste but it doesn’t work in the Linux terminal.

 Linux inherits a lot of stuff from UNIX and in UNIX, Ctrl+C was used for stopping a running process.

 Since the Ctrl+C was already taken for stopping a command or process, it cannot be used for copy-paste any more.